MITgcm/MITgcm/doc/getting_started/getting_started.rst

 More information about the MITgcm
 WRAPPER, domain decomposition, and how to configure :filelink:`SIZE.h <model/inc/SIZE.h>` can be found in :numref:`using_wrapper`.

-Most typically, you will want to request the same number of processors as threads (or, at least multiple processors) in your run script.
-See your local cluster documentation for specific syntax to work with your cluster’s job-scheduling software.

 Output files